 World first: Rare ‘rock lizards’ hatch as part of bid to save species

-Two clutches of critically endangered Bermudian skinks have hatched at Chester Zoo – the first time conservationists have bred the species outside their homeland.
+Two clutches of critically endangered Bermudian skinks have hatched at the zoo – the first time conservationists have bred the species outside their homeland.

 Known as ‘rock lizards’ the small Bermudian skinks are a much loved cultural icon in the British Overseas Territory of Bermuda – and are an important part of the ecosystem.

-The moment the first skink popped its head out of its egg was captured on camera by the zoo’s reptile experts.
+The moment the first skink popped its head out of its egg was captured on camera by our reptile experts.

 Yet the species is on the brink of extinction in the wild, as habitat destruction and introduced predators have almost wiped them out.

-In a last gasp attempt to prevent the species being lost forever, the Bermudian government called on experts at Chester Zoo to help breed the species in the UK.
+In a last gasp attempt to prevent the species being lost forever, the Bermudian government called on our experts to help breed the species in the UK.

 Now, after years of work by conservationists and 43 days of incubation, seven skinks have hatched.

-The major success at Chester Zoo is a dramatic breakthrough in the fight to save the skink - a flagship animal in Bermuda’s species recovery programme.
+The major success is a dramatic breakthrough in the fight to save the skink - a flagship animal in Bermuda’s species recovery programme.

-It is possible that individuals bred at Chester Zoo will be reintroduced to the wild in Bermuda, whilst the zoo’s experts will also travel to the island to set up in-country breeding facilities.
+It is possible that individuals bred at the zoo will be reintroduced to the wild in Bermuda, whilst our experts will also travel to the island to set up in-country breeding facilities.

 In parallel with the breeding project, a team from the zoo is also working in collaboration with the Department of Environment and Natural Resources of Bermuda on an intensive ecological study following the last remaining populations of the skinks on both the main and offshore islands.

-Dr Gerardo Garcia, Curator of Lower Vertebrates and Invertebrates at Chester Zoo, said:
+Dr Gerardo Garcia, Curator of Lower Vertebrates and Invertebrates, said:

 The world’s biodiversity is under threat and we must protect our living world.
 Conservation is critical and breeding these skinks is a momentous event.
 Not only is it providing us with vital new data which will help to inform future decisions in terms of protecting the species, it will engage future generations with these fascinating animals too.